morepath/dectate/doc/usage.rst

        def __call__(self, f):
           plugins[self.name] = f

-After you import the code that uses the ``plugin`` decorator, the ``plugins`` dict contains the names as keys and the functions as values.
-The framework can then use this information to do whatever it needs to do.
+In the user application the user makes sure to import all modules that use the ``plugin`` decorator.
+As a result, the ``plugins`` dict contains the names as keys and the functions as values.
+Your framework can then use this information to do whatever you need to do.

-There are a lot of examples of code configuration.
-In a web framework for instance you may need to declare routes and assemble middleware.
+There are a lot of examples of code configuration in frameworks.
+In a web framework for instance the user can declare routes and assemble middleware.

-A framework may be fine using the simple decorator technique described above.
-But advanced frameworks often want a lot more that the basic decorator system described above cannot offer.
-You may for instance want to reuse configurations, override them, do more advanced error checking, make sure configurations are registered in a particular order, and so on.
+You may be okay constructing a framework with the simple decorator technique described above.
+But advanced frameworks need a lot more that the basic decorator system described above cannot offer.
+You may for instance want to allow the user to reuse configuration, override it, do more advanced error checking, and execute configuration in a particular order.

 Dectate supports such advanced use cases.
 It was extracted from the Morepath_ web framework.